 What is a work diary?

-The National Driver Work Diary is evidence that a driver’s work and rest hours are compliant with the Heavy Vehicle National Law (HVNL) and that their fatigue is being managed.
+The National Driver Work Diary (also know as a "log book") is evidence that a driver’s work and rest hours are compliant with the Heavy Vehicle National Law (HVNL) and that their fatigue is being managed.
 Drivers are not allowed to drive or work more than the maximum work hours or rest less than the minimum rest hours in a certain period set out by law.

 When must I use a work diary?

 All drivers of fatigue regulated heavy vehicles who drive more than 100km from their base under standard hours or operate under basic fatigue management (BFM) or advanced fatigue management (AFM) must carry and complete a work diary to record their work and rest times.
 If you have a work diary exemption notice or permit you must carry it in lieu of the work diary.

 What is a fatigue-regulated heavy vehicle?